tus/tus.io/about.md

-We were one of the first users and big contributors to [node.js](http://nodejs.org/), created the most popular [module for parsing file uploads](http://github.com/felixge/node-formidable), and have built a successfull product on top of both:
+We were one of the first users and big contributors to [node.js](http://nodejs.org/), created the most popular [module for parsing file uploads](http://github.com/felixge/node-formidable), and have built a successful product on top of both:
 [transloadit.com](http://transloadit.com/).

 This time, we're trying to take things one step further, creating a product